-"It happened last year in the playoffs – tonight it was a five [-minute major] and a game [misconduct] and maybe should have been last time too," said Vancouver captain Henrik Sedin
+"It happened last year in the playoffs – tonight it was a five [-minute major] and a game [misconduct] and maybe should have been last time too," said Vancouver captain Henrik Sedin.

 While the Marchand clip didn't cause much of a ruckus, the heated battle between each conference's defending champion was heated throughout.
 The passion boiled over just 3:54 into the game, when an altercation started near the Vancouver bench between Paille and Canucks forward Maxim Lapierre.
 As Paille went off for a line change, Shawn Thornton went to Paille's defense.
 As no fewer than five Canucks surrounded Thornton, the rest of the Bruins on the ice joined the fray.

 Milan Lucic, who went on the ice to replace Paille, engaged in the scrum.
 The officials ruled he made an illegal line change and assessed him a game misconduct.